thomased/ms_spiderpattern/doc/ms.md

 **Acknowledgements**

-I'm grateful to Darrell Kemp for valuable discussions and assistance, and Elizabeth Mulvenna for all her support.
+I am grateful to Darrell Kemp for valuable discussions and assistance, and Elizabeth Mulvenna for all her support.

 **Data accessibility**

-All raw data and code are available via github (), and will be made persistently available upon acceptance.
+All raw data and code are available via github (https://github.com/thomased/ms_spiderpattern), and will be made persistently available upon acceptance.

 **Funding statement**